-Priyanka & Nick Jonas 'Screaming Aunty' In The Background Becomes A Meme!
+Priyanka & Nick Jonas' 'Screaming Aunty' In The Background Becomes A Meme!

 That aunty in the background is everything i feel. #NickyankaKiShaadi #NickyankaWedding #nickyanka #NickPriyankaWedding #MEMES #PriyankaKiShaadi #priyanka pic.twitter.com/iZJZkMgnSj— thishappysun ☀ (@ritindia1) December 1, 2018

-Now that the wedding is over, we're all eagerly waiting for the couple to share their wedding pictures of both the Hindu and Christian style marriage and we're sure that PeeCee and Nick's fans can't have enough off it.
-Looking at wedding pictures is what we all love and we hope the couple will share it as soon as possible.
+Now that the wedding is over, we're all eagerly waiting for the couple to share their wedding pictures of both the Hindu- and Christian-style marriages and we're sure that PeeCee and Nick's fans can't have enough of them.
+Looking at the wedding pictures is what we all love and we hope the couple will share it as soon as possible.

-Now that the couple have just shared their sangeet and mehendi pictures, there is high chances that their wedding pictures might end up being trolled by the twitterati as well.
-The Internet is dark and full of terrors and they can poke fun at anything and everything.
-However, we hope the trollers will spare their wedding pictures as an occassion like a wedding is a once in a lifetime event and making fun of it is not a good thing at all.
+Now that the couple has just shared their sangeet and mehendi pictures, there are high chances that their wedding pictures might end up being trolled by the Twitterati as well.
+The Internet is dark and they can poke fun at anything and everything.
+However, we hope the trollers will spare their wedding pictures as an occasion like a wedding is a once-in-a-lifetime event and making fun of it is not a good thing at all.

 Here's wishing the newly married couple Priyanka Chopra and Nick Jonas a happy married life and may they live happily ever after!